dhamaker/temp/README.md

     * The five optional inputs should be removed.
 This is the data minimization principal of Privacy by Design.
 Plus fewer inputs will lead to increased conversions.
 However, if not removed:
     * All `<option>` elements must have `value` attributes
     * language `<option>` labels should use full name, not the language code, possibly in the appropriate language.
-    * Assuming back-end needs separate month, day, year inputs, use a `<fieldset>` structure.
+    * Use `<fieldset>` structure for expiration date, assuming back-end needs separate `month`, `day`, `year` input.
+Alternatively, if the back-end supports and use applied consistently across all date inputs, you may upgrade to an HTML5 `date` input type.
     * Submit button label should describe the user's need or objective.
 Use `button` element for greater presentation control.
   * Page footer area
     * Should add a "Privacy" link in your footer.
 You should have a clearly labeled, conspicuous link to a Privacy Policy on every landing page and pages collecting Personally Identifiable Information (PII)
     * Should clarify context for email and phone links.
     * May use `href='tel:'` link for phone number markup.
-  * `<span id='nuanria_plugin_outer'`> may need ARIA tagging or alternate content.
+  * `<span id='nuanria_plugin_outer'`> includes an embedded content type needs ARIA role AND alternate content.
 Function and behavior of object is unclear.
 Should research purpose and tagging options.

   * Presentation style
     * line height >= 1.5